n-raymond/OSM-PathFinder/README.md

 where :
  - option `-f` allows to select the OSM file (`<map>.osm`) to work with.
  - _`{starting and ending points}`_ allows to select the starting and ending point of your itinerary.
-   These points could be defined of three different ways :
+   These points could be defined by three different ways :
    - `-n <nodeID1> <nodeID2>` where `nodeID1` and `nodeID2` are integers to directly select them from
      OSM nodes with their field `id`.
    - `-c <latitude1>/<longitude1> <latitude2>/<longitude2>` to select theme from coordinates in latitude